 If you choose to work out while sick, there are a few red flags to watch for: If your muscles are feeling fatigued and achy, if your breathing is off, or if you feel feverish and weak, definitely stop and go home, she says.

 Precautions to Take When Working Out While Sick

 Remember: It's not just about you.
 "If you're contagious with a virus, a cough, or a cold, be polite to those around you-take it easy and stay home," suggests Gray.
 Plus, gyms aren't the cleanest places and visiting them while sick is pretty risky since your immune system is already being taxed.

 When you're under the weather, it's a better idea to go for a walk outside or a do a home workout if possible, says Dr. Mysore.
 But if you do hit the gym, make sure you wipe down machines, cover your mouth if you cough or sneeze, and don't leave Kleenex lying around.

-You also want to prep your body by providing it with the proper nutrients and hydration before a workout.
+If you're working out with a cold, you also want to prep your body by providing it with the proper nutrients and hydration before a workout.
 "Drink plenty of water, and consider coconut water or adding an electrolyte powder to your water when you're sick," says Gray.
-A high-quality capsule multivitamin—as well as nutrients such as magnesium, zinc, vitamin C—are also excellent to add to your routine.
+A high-quality capsule multivitamin-as well as nutrients such as magnesium, zinc, vitamin C-are also excellent to add to your routine.